picosh/docs/posts/pgs.md

 When you assign an HTTP status code of `200` to a redirect rule, it becomes a rewrite.
-This means that the URL in the visitor’s address bar remains the same, while pico's servers fetch the new location behind the scenes.
+This means that the URL in the visitor’s address bar remains the same, while pico's servers fetch the new location behind the scenes, effectively proxying the request.

 With `_redirects` we also support rewrite rules for when you want to show content from another site without a full URL redirect.